Frijol/climate-change/GLOSSARY.md

 ## PE
 primary energy: energy contained in raw fuels, or otherwise received as input to a system.
 Use of this metric ignores conversion efficiency (from its potential energy to the amount we can actually harvest), so it leads to imperfect comparisons - for example, nuclear, coal, and other thermal electricity generation processes are highly inefficient and can be overvalued using this metric [wiki](https://en.wikipedia.org/wiki/Primary_energy)

+## peaker
+in reference to an electric plant, designed to meet the highest electrical load demand of the year.
+Generally a gas-burning plant that can be got online quickly and is only used during parts of the hottest summer months

 ## peak oil
 the point in time when the maximum extraction of oil is reached (based on a theory by M. King Hubbert, a Shell researcher).
 Based on the incorrect belief that resource extraction curves fit a bell curve, “peak oil’ is the idea that we will run out of oil to extract and then our industry will drop precipitously, returning us to a hunter-gatherer lifestyle within a few thousand years [Smil, 62-64][Smil]